 - Annual Improvements to PFRSs 2014 2016 Cycle.
 This cycle of improvements contains amendments to three standards.
-The following are the said improvements or amendments to PFRSs effective for annual periods beginning on or after January 1, 2018, none of which has a significant effect on the condensed interim financial information of the Company : - Measuring an associate or joint venture at fair value (Amendments to PAS 28, Investments in Associates and Joint Ventures).
+The following are the said improvements or amendments to PFRSs effective for annual periods beginning on or after January 1, 2018, none of which has a significant effect on the financial statements of the Company: - Measuring an associate or joint venture at fair value (Amendments to PAS 28).
 The amendments provide that a venture capital organization, or other qualifying entity, may elect to measure its investments in an associate or joint venture at fair value through profit or loss.
 This election can be made on an investment-by-investment basis.
 The amendments also provide that a non-investment entity investor may elect to retain the fair value accounting applied by an investment entity associate or investment entity joint venture to its subsidiaries.
 This election can be made separately for each investment entity associate or joint venture.
 The amendments are applied retrospectively, with early application permitted.